Paying Your Bill

 To prevent late fees, make sure we receive payment by the deadlines above.

-Through an interest-free payment plan, you can pay your semester’s bill in installments over 4, 5, or 6 months (an enrollment fee applies, and credit card payments will incur additional fees).
-Set up your plan through Tuition Management Systems (TMS) online or at 800-352-7094.
+Through an interest – free payment plan, you can pay your semester’s bill in installments over 4 or 5 months (an enrollment fee applies, and credit card payments will incur additional fees).
+Set up our plan through Nelnet Campus Commerce or at 800-609-8056.

-To prevent late fees, you must enroll in your TMS plan by the payment deadlines above.
+To prevent late fees, you must enroll in your Nelnet Payment Plan by the payment plan deadlines above.

 You can use a Stafford Loan to cover your balance.
 These loans are in the student’s name and don’t require a cosigner.
 First, you’ll need to complete entrance counseling and fill out the Master Promissory Note.
 Then, accept your subsidized and unsubsidized loans in your Student Portal.
 For more instructions, see our step-by-step Stafford Loan Instructions.